My Introduction to Autism

 Learn From Autistics is founded on the following core beliefs:

-- Listening to what autistics have to say is valuable.
+- Listening to what autistic people have to say is valuable.

-- Embracing and teaching neurodiversity is a key strategy to improving the lives of many autistics.
+- Embracing and teaching neurodiversity is a key strategy to improving the lives of many Autistic people.

-- There are concrete ways society can help improve the lives of individuals on the autism spectrum.
+- There are concrete ways society can improve the lives of Autistic people.

 - Promoting acceptance and respecting the dignity of all people is beneficial to all of society.

-I hope you find the articles and resources on this site useful for you and your child.
+I hope you find the articles and resources on this site useful for you and your child/teen/young adult/friend/coworker.
 Thanks for visiting!